-lcon Description Floor Mode Floor Mode Air comes from the floor outlets.
+Icon Description Bi-Level Mode Bi-Level Mode Air comes from the instrument panel outlets and floor outlets.
 A slight amount of air is directed through the defrost and side window demister outlets.
+NOTE: Bi-Level mode is designed under comfort conditions to provide cooler air out of the panel outlets and warmer air from the floor outlets. Ì Floor Mode 2 200 mag 6 200 g .00 and 6 00 mag 6 00 ı نہ Floor Mode Air comes from the floor outlets.
+A slight amount of air is directed through the defrost and side window demister outlets.
 Mix Mode Mix Mode Air is directed through the floor, defrost, and side window demister outlets.
 This setting works best in cold or snowy conditions that require extra heat to the windshield.
 This setting is good for maintaining comfort while reducing moisture on the windshield.
-FRONT Front Defrost Setting Turn the Mode Control knob to the Defrost mode.
+FRONT Front Defrost Setting Turn the Mode Control knob to the Front Defrost mode setting.
 Air comes from the windshield and side window demist outlets.
-Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging. ;;;; REAR Rear Defrost Button Push and release the button on the touchscreen, or push and release the button on the faceplate, to turn on the rear window defroster and the heated outside mirrors (if equipped).
-An indicator illuminates when the rear window defroster is on.
-The rear window defroster turns off after a short period of time.
+When the defrost button is selected, the blower level may increase.
+Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging. Ì REAR Rear Defrost Button Push and release the Rear Defrost button to turn on the rear window defroster and the heated outside mirrors (if equipped).
+The Rear Defrost indicator illuminates when the rear window defroster is on.
+The rear window defroster automatically turns off after 15 minutes.